-There is no contingent liability involving the company as at 31st March, 2022

-The Directors are of the opinion that all known liabilities and commitments relevant in assessing the company's state of affairs have been taken into account in the preparation of this financial statements.
+There is no contingent liability involving the company as at 31st March, 2023 b.
+Financial Commitments The Directors are of the opinion that all known liabilities and commitments relevant in assessing the company's state of affairs have been taken into account in the preparation of this financial statements.